 ➡ Step 5: Write the guest blogs

-When it comes to actually write the guest post, make sure you keep a copy of the publication’s submission guidelines handy.
-Refer to it during the writing process, and use it as a checklist when you’re proofreading the blog afterward.
+Keep a copy of the publication’s submission guidelines when writing the guest post.
+Refer to it during the writing process, and use it as a checklist when proofreading the blog afterward.

-There are other techniques you can employ to improve SEO, but that’s another blog altogether.
+You can employ other techniques to improve SEO, but that’s another blog altogether.

-The important thing is to create a high-quality article that will exceed your contact’s expectations, engage their readers, and hopefully direct some of them through to your own website.
+It is important to create a high-quality article that will exceed your contact’s expectations, engage their readers, and hopefully direct some of them through to your website.

 ➡ Step 6: Share the guest blog on your own social media pages

-Once your guest blog is live, the first thing you should do is share the link on all of your own social media channels – Facebook, Twitter, LinkedIn, and any other pages you have.
+Once your guest blog is live, you should first share the link on all your social media channels – Facebook, Twitter, LinkedIn, and any other pages you have.

 Another thing you can do to spread the word (and I stole this nifty trick from renowned marketing whiz Neil Patel) is to contact anyone you referenced in the guest blog.
 Perhaps you referred to statistics from a Harvard Business Review study, quoted an industry leader, or reported the findings from a recent survey.

-Whatever it is that you referenced, it never hurts to shoot the source an email with a link to your guest blog and thank them for making this information public.
-You can conclude by suggesting that they might also like to share the article.
+Whatever you referenced, it never hurts to shoot the source an email with a link to your guest blog and thank them for publicizing this information.
+You can conclude by suggesting they would also like to share the article.

 This strategy won’t always work, but there’s no harm in trying!